Miguel Cabrera Player Props: Tigers vs. Orioles

-After going 0-for-4 in his last game, Miguel Cabrera and the Detroit Tigers face the Baltimore Orioles (who will start Tyler Wells) at 7:05 PM ET on Friday.
+On Thursday, Miguel Cabrera (.206 batting average in his past 10 games, with two doubles, two walks and two RBI) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+He had two hits (going 2-for-4) in his most recent game against the Brewers.

 Miguel Cabrera Game Info & Props vs. the Orioles